 Datuk Seri Dr. Nik served as a Chairman / Independent Director of Chin Hin Group Berhad from 2016 to 2020 and Independent Director of Pengurusan Aset Air Berhad from 2018 to 2020.
+He ended his tenure as Chairman of IIUM Holdings Sdn Bhd, a subsidiary of International Islamic University Malaysia on 28 February 2022.

-Datuk Seri Dr. Nik is the Independent Chairman of the Board of Directors of T7 Global Berhad, Malaysian Rating Corporation Berhad and IIUM Holdings Sdn Bhd, a subsidiary of International Islamic University Malaysia.
+Datuk Seri Dr. Nik is the Independent Chairman of the Board of Directors of T7 Global Berhad and Malaysian Rating Corporation Berhad.
 He also sits on the Board of Directors of Amanah Saham Nasional Berhad and Cagamas Holdings Berhad.